Ludwig Reichenbach: Glass sea creatures

-Enchanted by the botanical models and positive that Leopold held the key to ending his own showcasing issue, in 1863 Reichenbach convinced and commissioned Leopold to produce twelve model sea anemones.
+Enchanted by the botanical models and positive that Leopold held the key to ending his own showcasing issue, in 1863 Reichenbach convinced and commissioned Leopold to produce 12 model sea anemones.
 These marine models, hailed as "an artistic marvel in the field of science and a scientific marvel in the field of art," were exactly what Prof. Reichenbach needed and, at last, provided an outlet for the wonder Leopold had felt all those years ago when observing the phosphorescent ocean life.
 The key fact, though, was that these glass marine models were, as would soon be acknowledged, "perfectly true to nature," and as such represented an extraordinary opportunity both for the scientific community and the Blaschkas themselves.
-Knowing this and thrilled with his newly acquired set of glass sea creatures, Reichenbach advised Leopold to drop his current and generations long family business of glass fancy goods and the like in favor of selling glass marine invertebrates to museums, aquaria, universities, and private collectors.
-Advice which would prove wise and fateful both economically and scientifically, for Leopold did as the Dresden natural history museum director suggested.
-A decision which swiftly sparked the Blaschkas' highly lucrative mail-order business of selling Glass sea creatures to interested parties across the globe.
-Poetically, though Reichenbach did not know it, many years later his showcasing problem and manner of finding the Blaschkas would be repeated by Harvard Professor George Lincoln Goodale - Goodale getting the idea for the creation of the Glass Flowers from Harvard's own collection of Glass sea creatures.
+Knowing this and thrilled with his newly acquired set of glass sea creatures, Reichenbach advised Leopold to drop his current and generations-long family business of glass fancy goods and the like in favor of selling glass marine invertebrates to museums, aquaria, universities, and private collectors.
+This advice later proved wise and fateful both economically and scientifically, for Leopold did as the Dresden natural history museum director suggested, a decision which swiftly sparked the Blaschkas' highly lucrative mail-order business of selling glass sea creatures to interested parties across the globe.
+Poetically, though Reichenbach did not know it, many years later, his showcasing problem and manner of finding the Blaschkas would be repeated by Harvard Professor George Lincoln Goodale - Goodale getting the idea for the creation of the Glass Flowers from Harvard's own collection of Glass sea creatures.

-Sadly, however, the original six glass sea anemones purchased by Ludwig Reichenbach in 1863 as well as the rest of that first collection was destroyed in the Bombing of Dresden in World War II.
+The original six glass sea anemones purchased by Ludwig Reichenbach in 1863, as well as the rest of that first collection, were destroyed in the bombing of Dresden in World War II.

 Later career

-He was later the founder of the Dresden botanical gardens and joint founder of Dresden Zoo.
-The museum's zoological collection was almost completely destroyed by the fire in the Zwinger palace during the constitutional crisis of 1849, but Reichenbach was able to replace it within only a few years.
+He was later the founder of the Dresden Botanical Gardens and joint founder of Dresden Zoo.
+The museum's zoological collection was almost completely destroyed by the fire in the Zwinger Palace during the constitutional crisis of 1849, but Reichenbach was able to replace it within only a few years.
 This collection is the basis of that seen in the museum today.
 Reichenbach was a prolific author and able botanical artist.
 His works included Iconographia Botanica seu Plantae criticae (1823–32, 10 vols.) and Handbuch der speciellen Ornithologie (1851–54).

 Honors

-He was honoured by having several plants and animals named after him including Iris reichenbachii Heuff., Viola reichenbachiana Jord. ex Bor. (syn.
+He was honoured by having several plants and animals named after him, including Iris reichenbachii Heuff., Viola reichenbachiana Jord. ex Bor. (syn.
 V. sylvatica (Hartm.)
 Fr. ex Hartm. and V. sylvestris Lam. p.p.) (the slender wood violet).
-Dr. Reichenbach oversaw a world-famous botanical garden in Dresden with a great collection of cacti, and Echinocactus reichenbachii a beautiful cactus of the south-central U.S. and northern Mexico was named in his honor.
+Dr. Reichenbach oversaw a world-famous botanical garden in Dresden with a great collection of cacti, and Echinocactus reichenbachii a beautiful cactus of the south-central U.S. and northern Mexico was named in his honour.
 Reichenbach's sunbird (Anabathmis reichenbachii) is also named after him.
 This botanist is denoted by the author abbreviation Rchb. when citing a botanical name.
 Finally, he was also the father of Heinrich Gustav Reichenbach, equally a botanist and an eminent orchid specialist.